Quick answer

-For baby-led weaning, eggs should be fully cooked and cut into shapes babies can hold.
+For baby-led weaning, eggs must be fully cooked and cut into shapes babies can hold, such as omelette strips or wedges of hard-boiled egg.

 When babies can eat egg

-Babies can eat eggs from around 6 months when starting solids.
+Babies can eat eggs from around 6 months, once they've started solids and show signs of readiness.

 See our first foods for baby guide for more ideas.